cph-ms782/review_week38_wednesday_thursday/Object-Relational-Mapping-with-JPA/README.md

  * Outline some of the fundamental differences in Database handling using plain JDBC versus JPA
 _**When using JDBC there's a lot of "tedious" code using a lot of variables.
 Prone to errors.
-With JPA that layer is gone and there's "only" the enitities and som SQL like  queries.**_
+With JPA that layer is gone and there's "only" the enitities and some SQL-like queries.**_

 ### Practical part